Industrial Engineering and Management (WING)

 WINGDual students benefit from a three-year combination of academic degree, substantial professional experience, and attractive earnings.

-General university entrance qualification:
+- General university entrance qualification, or

-Relevant vocational qualification with additional entrance examinations:
+- Relevant professional qualification with additional examinations

-B2-level proficiency in both German and English, in accordance with the Common European Framework of Reference for Languages (CEFR).
-Further information is available here.
+For admission, proof of language proficiency at level B2 in both German and English (according to the Common European Framework of Reference for Languages) is required.

 The WING programme is aimed at: